MariamRaafatMohamed/Netflix-Content-Analysis/README.md

-# 🎬 Netflix Content Analysis – Power BI
+# Netflix Content Analysis – Power BI

 This interactive Power BI dashboard provides a comprehensive analysis of Netflix’s available content.
 It allows users to explore titles by genre, production country, release year trends, and ratings.
 The dashboard is designed to help users understand how Netflix's content is distributed and how it has evolved over time.

-## 📊 Dashboard Features
+## Dashboard Features

-- **🔢 Total Titles**: Displays the total number of shows and movies on the platform.
+- **Total Titles**: Displays the total number of shows and movies on the platform.
-- **🎭 Popular Genres**: Highlights the most frequent genres in the Netflix catalog.
+- **Popular Genres**: Highlights the most frequent genres in the Netflix catalog.
-- **🌎 Country of Production**: Visualizes which countries contribute the most content to Netflix.
+- **Country of Production**: Visualizes which countries contribute the most content to Netflix.
-- **📅 Release Year Trends**: Line or bar chart showing the evolution of Netflix content releases over the years.
+- **Release Year Trends**: Line or bar chart showing the evolution of Netflix content releases over the years.
-- **⭐ Ratings Breakdown**: Helps identify the most common ratings among available content.
+- **Ratings Breakdown**: Helps identify the most common ratings among available content.

-## 📦 Tech Stack
+## Tech Stack

 - **Tool**: Power BI
 - **Data Source**: Netflix titles dataset (e.g., from Kaggle or official Netflix datasets)